Towards Flexible Anonymous Networks: FAN Case Study: The Dropmark

 \subsubsection{Circuit Padding}

-Tor's circuit padding~\cite{kadianakis2021pcp} is a framework designed to let Tor clients and relays to negotiating and ``programming''~\footnote{It does it by offering a simple interface to specify machine states and transition events} finite state machines in which each state matches a padding behavior according to a specified padding distribution (histograms or parametrized continuous distributions).
+Tor's circuit padding~\cite{kadianakis2021pcp} framework is designed to enable Tor clients and relays to negotiate and ``program''~\footnote{~It does it by offering a simple interface to specify machine states and transition events.} finite state machines, in which each state matches a padding behavior according to a specified padding distribution (histograms or parametrized continuous distributions).
 Pre-programmed events within the padding machine framework can capture Tor related events, such as a circuit opening, to make the machines change their current state, hence changing their behavior.
 Figure~\ref{fig:paddingmachine} shows a padding machine currently being used in Tor with a state transition based on circuit events.
 Padding machines may be much more complex in the future and the framework is designed to foster research and ease of deployment for solutions tackling complex problems such as website fingerprinting~\cite{pulls-padding} or traffic confirmation.

-The padding machine's specifications depend on the version of the padding framework, and it may be possible that the circuit padding framework does not yet offer the capability to support padding machines that would be helpful against website fingerprinting or traffic confirmation while being reasonable regarding performance overheads, hence potentially delaying the deployment of the right solution if discovered.
-Making the Circuit Padding Protocol within Tor compatible with the FAN methodology may improve the odds against the complex issues that circuit padding tries to address.